mrismanaziz/Reforestation/README.md

-## My new thesaurus is terrible.
-In fact, it's so bad, I'd say it's terrible.
+## Why do mathematicians hate the U.S.?
+Because it's indivisible.